morzahavi/corsound/README.md

 # Corsound

+## Prerequisites
+Docker Desktop installed

 ## Installation

 Follow these steps after downloading the repo:

+Important: The repo should be

 ### Edit the Docker file to contain the path to the database
 ````bash